cionx/solutions-structure-and-interpretation-of-computer-programs/1_building_abstractions_with_procedures/1.1_the_elements_of_programming/exercise_1.06.md

 So whenever we want to apply the procedure `new-sqrt-iter` (to two arguments), we first need to apply this procedure (to two other arguments).
 We are thus trapped in an endless loop of trying to apply `new-sqrt-iter`.
-Therefore, the original evaluation of `(new-sqrt g x)` never terminates.
+Therefore, the original evaluation of `(new-sqrt-iter g x)` never terminates.

+This problem does not occur with the original `sqrt-iter` because `if` is a special form, which is evaluated differently from a combination.